 Do you plan to visit Sweden?
 These 5 relaxing things will make your Swedish summer trip more picturesque.

-Sweden is a small charming Scandinavian country, partly connected with the arctic circle.
-Some people mistake it for being Switzerland, other people do only know it for the Swedish-Chef, Meatballs, IKEA, or ABBA.
+Sweden is a small charming Scandinavian country, partly connected with the Arctic Circle.
+Some people mistake it for Switzerland, other people only know it for the Swedish Chef, Meatballs, IKEA, or ABBA.
 But it is more than that.
 It is a country that carries the captivating midnight sun as well as the mystical northern light.
 It is a country that is resting on a foundation of old folk traditions, that despite being peculiar, still makes perfect sense.
 This article highlights activities that you can do the whole summer, so if you are interested in how to celebrate Midsummer, please read our separate article, because it is worth its own post.

 When we visit Sweden we enjoy it as both natives and tourists.